Joseph has lived and traveled around the State of Florida for over 40 years, specifically around the Florida Panhandle and Gulf Coast.

 St. George Island

 St. George Island is 1.5 hours east of Panama City, and about two hours southwest of Tallahassee.
 You have to access the island by bridge from Eastpoint, FL.
-It sits near the Appalachicola Bay, a great site for seafood lovers, and extends 28 miles from St. Vincent Island to Dog Island, just off the main coastline of Florida's northern Gulf Coast.
+It sits near Appalachicola Bay, a great site for seafood lovers, and extends 28 miles from St. Vincent Island to Dog Island, just off the main coastline of Florida's northern Gulf Coast.

 Most Scenic Gulf Coast Beaches

-Cape San Blas and Indian Pass Beaches are two of the best kept secrets of the panhandle.
+Cape San Blas and Indian Pass Beaches are two of the best-kept secrets of the panhandle.
 These beaches are located 10 miles southeast of Port St. Joe, FL, not far from Florida's capital city, Tallahassee.
 The cape runs southwest from the panhandle then turns northwest and separates St. Joe Bay from the Gulf of Mexico.
 These beaches are secluded and under-visited, white beaches with beautiful, large sand dunes.
 There is a large state park at the northwest end of the cape with camping and picnic facilities.
 For a family on a budget, the state park at Cape San Blas is one of the best places to visit in Florida.

 The accommodations here are almost strictly rental houses or camping.
 VRBO.com is by far the best resource here, but some local websites of rental agencies are good as well.
-A short 10 mile trip into Port St. Joe will take you to any groceries, shopping, or great seafood that you may need.
+A short 10-mile trip into Port St. Joe will take you to any groceries, shopping, or great seafood that you may need.
 For the best seafood, go to the marina, there is an excellent outdoor restaurant there overlooking the boats and the bay.
 Order the fried pickle spears—you won't be sorry!

 Sandestin truly offers the best of both worlds for visitors to Florida: beautiful beaches that are not overcrowded, and lavish accommodations.
 Although Sandestin is much more expensive than the first two options, it also has some opportunities that they don't.
 Sandestin is technically a "Golf and Family Resort."

 Located a few miles east of Destin, FL, Sandestin includes a few luxury resorts that have land both on the Gulf of Mexico and on the Choctawhatchee Bay.
-There are great beaches, lavish rooms, and you are minutes away from Destin which has outlet shopping, great seafood, and more beaches.
+There are great beaches and lavish rooms, and you are minutes away from Destin which has outlet shopping, great seafood, and more beaches.
 You can also experience the great environment of North Florida Golf.
 If you prefer not to leave the resort, they also have shopping and wonderful seafood.

 This area is also one of Florida's best fishing destinations with plenty of options for offshore and inshore saltwater fishing or even some of the best freshwater and brackish fishing on the Choctawhatchee Bay.
 You have not truly experienced all that Florida's seafood has to offer until you have actually caught some!